PauHaroPujolar/PauHaroPujolar/README.md

 - 👯 I’m looking to collaborate on **everything that improves my skills.**

-- 👨‍💻 All of my projects are available at [by contacting me!](by contacting me!)

 - 💬 Ask me about **Java, Javascript, SQL, PLSQL.**

 - ⚡ Fun fact **I love playing videogames!**